danielsaidi/Vandelay/README.md

 pod "Vandelay"
 ```

 ### Dropbox

-Dropbox support can be installed as a separate pod.
-To install VandelayDropbox, add this as well:
+Dropbox support is installed as a separate pod.
+To install VandelayDropbox, add this line to the
+Podfile:

 ```ruby
 pod "VandelayDropbox"
 ```

-## CocoaPods

-When running `pod lib lint` resp. `pod spec lint` for the Vandelay and VandelayDropbox pods, you
-have a risk of hitting an old cache.
-To verify that the correct files are downloaded from GitHub,
-type `cd ~/Library/Caches/CocoaPods/Pods` then `open .`.
-Verify that the content in the Vandelay
-folders are valid.
-To clean the cache, run `pod cache clean Vandelay`.